-Appendix 17 - Reporting to the UK Health Security Agency
+Appendix 12 - Reporting to the UK Health Security Agency

-During outbreaks, the local health protection team should be informed of confirmed COVID 19 cases of outbreak.
-Local Clinicians/Borough Lead Nurses/IPC nurses need to call or email their local coronavirus response cell when outbreak has been declared.
-A reference number is provided-please ensure this is shared with Infection Protection & Control Team.
+During outbreaks, the local health protection team should be informed of confirmed infectious cases.
+For Covid-19 outbreaks, local clinicians/Borough Lead Nurses/IPC nurses must call or email their local coronavirus response cell once an outbreak is declared.
+A reference number will be provided - please ensure this is shared with the Infection Protection & Control Team.